Active Substance: certolizumab pegol

-Cimzia has also been compared with placebo in one main study involving 325 adults with axial spondyloarthritis.
+For axial spondyloarthritis, Cimzia has also been compared with placebo in one main study involving 325 adults.
 The main measure of effectiveness was the number of patients who had at least a 20% reduction in the number and severity of symptoms after 12 weeks of treatment.

 What benefit has Cimzia shown during the studies?

-Cimzia with methotrexate was more effective than placebo with methotrexate at treating rheumatoid arthritis.
+In rheumatoid arthritis, Cimzia with methotrexate was more effective than placebo with methotrexate.
 In the first main study, 57% of patients receiving Cimzia (141 out of 246) achieved 20% reductions compared with 9% of patients receiving placebo (11 out of 127).
 In the other main study, the results were similar with 59% of patients who received Cimzia (228 out of 388) achieving 20% reductions compared with 14% of patients receiving placebo (27 out of 198).
 This study also showed that patients who received Cimzia had a greater reduction in the worsening of joint damage as seen on X-rays.
 In the additional study of Cimzia used on its own, more patients who received Cimzia achieved 20% reductions compared with those who received placebo.
 In the last study in patients who had never received treatment with DMARDs, almost 29% of patients (189 out of 655) treated with Cimzia in combination with methotrexate were in sustained remission after 52 weeks of treatment, compared with 15% (32 out of 213) of patients receiving placebo with methotrexate.